 Use dark colours for your decking and furniture for a modern look.
 Use different ground materials to break up the rectangular space so your garden will feel wider.

 6. Rectangular roof garden

 Clean lines and light shades bring a contemporary look to a stylish roof garden.
-In this example, they’ve used clever planting to disguise the walls.

 7. Small rectangular garden with couches

 No matter the size, a garden can become really cosy by adding sofas to relax in the afternoon.
 You can use tall trees for extra privacy from your neighbours.

 Add a waterfall to your backyard so you’ll always have the soothing sound of trickling water to help you relax.